josherrickson/stata-mixed/stata_markdown/02-fitting-mixed-models.md

 In this case, there doesn't seem to be much effect of age (though it is good we controlled for it!).

-We see a marginal effect for female, and we see some differences amongst socialclasses.
+We see a marginal effect for female, and we see some differences amongst social classes.
 Let's explore them more with `margins`:

 ~~~~
 <<dd_do>>